8 Mile (film): Plot

-Wink arranges for Jimmy to meet with producers at a recording studio, but upon encountering him engaging in sexual intercourse with Alex, an enraged Jimmy attacks him while she attempts to defuse the situation.
+Wink arranges for Jimmy to meet with producers at a recording studio, but upon encountering him having sex with Alex, an enraged Jimmy attacks him while she attempts to defuse the situation.
 Wink and the Free World crew retaliatorily bully and assault Jimmy outside his trailer.
 The crew's leader, Papa Doc, holds Jimmy at gunpoint and threatens to kill him, but Wink convinces him not to do it.
-After the group has left Jimmy alone, Stephanie arrives with enough money to pay to avoid eviction, having won $3,200 at a bingo tournament, and the two reconcile.
+After the group leaves Jimmy alone, Stephanie arrives with enough money to pay the rent to avoid eviction after winning $3,200 at a bingo tournament, and the two reconcile.

 Future encourages Jimmy to exact revenge against the Free World crew at the next rap battle.
 Jimmy agrees, but Manny, having noticed his improvements at work, asks Jimmy to work a late-night shift.
-Jimmy agrees, although it conflicts with the battle at the Shelter; an unexpected visit at work from Alex motivates him to participate, as she is relocating to New York afterwards.
+Jimmy agrees, although it conflicts with the battle at the Shelter.
+An unexpected visit from Alex at work motivates him to participate, as she is relocating to New York afterward.
 Paul agrees to cover the start of Jimmy's overnight shift on his behalf.

 After handily winning the first two battle rounds against Free World crew members Lyckety-Splyt and Lotto, he faces Papa Doc.
 Going first, Jimmy pre-empts Papa Doc's potential insults, acknowledging his own "white trash" roots and difficult life.
 He also exposes Papa Doc's "thug" persona as fraudulent by revealing his real name as Clarence, and that he grew up in a wealthy suburb, attended private school, and still lives with his stable, happily married parents.
 Embarrassed and rendered speechless, Papa Doc concedingly hands the microphone back to Future.
 Congratulated by Alex and his friends, Jimmy is offered a position by Future as a co-host of rap battles at the Shelter.
 Jimmy declines, saying that hosting is Future's thing, and he needs to do his own, departing to return to work.